spa542/TetrisRemake/README.md

 * main - This is the executable that should be a result
 <br /> <br />
 ## Makefile Instructions:
 Type "make" without the quotes and the program will compile everything for you.
-Then proceed with useing ./main in order to run the program.
+Then proceed with using ./main in order to run the program.
 <br /> <br />
 ## Instructions for Program:
 Follow the Makefile instructions above to run the program without any manual work.
 If not using Makefile, then you must compile the .cpp files into .o files. (g++ -c main.cpp)